fordprefect480/owensymes-hugo/blog/content/_index.md

 [![Seaford Community Garden](https://www.owen.nz/scglogo.png)](https://www.seafordcommunitygarden.com)

 I was asked to spin up a website for a team who want to establish a community garden in my neighbourhood.
-The site serves as an information hub and a place to collect digital signatures for a petition.
+The site serves as an information hub and a place for members to sign-up.

-If you live near Seaford, South Australia then you should jump on and [sign the petition](https://www.seafordcommunitygarden.com)!
+If you live near Seaford, South Australia and you'd like to be involved then you should jump on and [contact us](https://www.seafordcommunitygarden.com)!
 Also follow their socials: [Facebook](https://www.facebook.com/seafordcg), [Instagram](https://www.instagram.com/seafordcg).